Karelian Research Centre of RAS: Editorial and Publishing Department

 The publishing section was established in 1948 to invigorate the organization's publishing activities.
 S. S. Shleymovich was the first to head it.
-In 1968, as the amount of publications by the USSR AS Karelian Branch grew substantially, the publishing section was transformed into the Editorial and Publishing Department (EPD).
+In 1968, as the amount of publications by the Karelian Branch of the Academy of Sciences of the USSR grew substantially, the publishing section was transformed into the Editorial and Publishing Department (EPD).
 In 1971 the EPD became authorized to publish the journal of proceedings of the Karelian Branch.
 In 1973 the instant printing shop was set up to publish collected volumes and monographic books without having to engage external book publishers.
 The number of limited circulation editions (express publication of research results, pre-prints of conference papers and abstracts, etc.) increased remarkably.
 In 1992 the Editorial and Publishing Department and the instant printing shop were merged into one unit to promote the efficiency of their operation.
 The time period from manuscript submission to final product became much shorter, the entire publishing process was optimized.
 A new phase in EPD development started in the 1990s with the onset of the computer era.
 Technical facilities of the editorial group were updated.
 Layout and design were computerized.
 Through renovation of the publishing process the quality of the printed products was notably improved, their volumes enlarged and the preparation and production cycle shortened.
 The EPD now implements the entire book publishing cycle.
 The principal concern for the EPD is to produce its editions so that they meet all modern standards.